 Section 9.8 Stand-by Duty.
-The City may assign CIS officers to stand-by duty.
-Stand-by duty shall be for a seven day time period and shall be compensated at a rate of one hundred thirtyfive dollars (\$135.00) from July 1, 1996 through June 30, 1997, for each stand-by assignment period.
-Thereafter, the rate for the seven day time period will be increased by the same percentage rate as the wage increase (i.e., 7/1/97 the new rate will be \$139.00; 7/1/98 the new rate will be \$143.00 Stand-by duty time shall not be considered or treated as hours worked for the purpose of determining overtime eligibility and compensation.
-The stand-by rotation will be established after first and second round vacation assignments are completed for each sign-up period. officers, including the CIS Commander, will be included in the Assignments for holiday weeks shall be rotated. rotation. officers are allowed to make duty trades during stand-by assignment with the CIS Commander's approval.
+The City may assign CIS officers to stand-by duty for a seven day time period.
+Compensation for stand-by duty is identified in Appendix D of this agreement.
+Stand-by duty time shall not be considered or treated as hours worked for the purpose of determining overtime eligibility and compensation.
+The stand-by rotation will be established after first and second round vacation assignments are completed for each sign-up period.
+All CIS officers, including the CIS Sergeant, will be included in the rotation.
+Assignments for holiday weeks shall be rotated.
+CIS officers are allowed to make duty trades during stand-by assignment with the approval of the Lieutenant or designee.